magic-wormhole/magic-wormhole/docs/welcome.rst

 * `git withme <https://git.sr.ht/~meejah/git-withme>`_ allows two peers to directly use Git together (without any hosting service like GitLab or `gitolite <https://gitolite.com/gitolite/>`_);
 * `Pear On <https://git.sr.ht/~meejah/pear-on>`_ allows two peers to use `tty-share <https://github.com/elisescu/tty-share>`_ directly, without running or using a centralized server;
 * `Warp <https://gitlab.gnome.org/World/warp>`_ is a Gnome GUI application to transfer files and directories (works with the CLI)
-* See :ref:`ecosystem` for more implementations and applications
+* See :doc:`ecosystem` for more implementations and applications

 Detailed Overview of Magic Wormhole